DataDog/ansible-datadog/manual_tests/readme.md

 - provision VM: `vagrant up`
 - connect to the VM to check the configuration: `vagrant ssh`
-- destroy VM when needed: `vagrant destroy -f`
+- when done, destroy VM when needed: `vagrant destroy -f`

 - From `ansible-datadog`'s parent directory, run: